 4. Kidney Beans

-The shape and name of these beans may suggest which organ benefits most from its healing potential.
-Kidney beans are known for as an effective home remedy for kidney stones.
-In ancient times, the pods served as medicinal tonic.
+Kidney beans are known as an effective home remedy for kidney stones.
+In ancient times, the pods served as a medicinal tonic.

 To reduce kidney stone pain- remove the beans from the pods and in a slow cooker, boil the pods in purified water for 6 hours.
 Once finished, strain the liquid and let it cool before drinking.
 Drink throughout the day.